I was the first to wake up again.

 You made everything sound so easy in hindsight, can you elaborate on some hardships you faced along the way?

-One lady asked: since everything is moving so fast now, photography seems really hard – how do you maintain my voice?
+One lady asked: since everything is moving so fast now, photography seems really hard – how do you maintain your voice?

 One guy started with saying how he tried to get ‘into’ photography, but he gave up because he couldn’t find a purpose.
 I didn’t think it was a question – he was just sharing his experience.